radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 You can start the RadiantOne service from the Dashboard tab if it is not configured as a service.
 If it is, you must start/stop the service directly from the OS services window.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – If the RadiantOne service is started from the Dashboard tab, the process is killed when the user logs off the machine.
-Start RadiantOne as a Windows service to avoid this problem.**
+>If the RadiantOne service is started from the Dashboard tab, the process is killed when the user logs off the machine.
+Start RadiantOne as a Windows service to avoid this problem.

 ### As a Windows Service